Machine Learning Who to Nudge: Causal vs Predictive Targeting in a Field Experiment on Student Financial Aid Renewal: Introduction

-Our analysis uncovers important challenges in applying machine learning to improve the analysis and targeting of nudges.
-The environment we study has a fairly low signal-to-noise ratio, and we find that treatment effect estimates are unlikely to be well-calibrated.
-Thus, describing heterogeneity requires additional diagnostic tools to avoid small-sample biases, such as group-wise analysis discussed in \cite{Chernozhukov2019-ti}.
-We also move beyond describing the performance of machine-learning policies in terms of raw predictive power and instead provide analogs to receiver-operating characteristic (ROC) diagnostics adapted to the problem of treatment assignment, where the performance of the model is quantified in policy-relevant units \citep[following e.g.][]{Rzepakowski2012-pi,Zhao2013-la,Hitsch2018-bw,yadlowsky2021evaluating}.
-In terms of evaluating different targeting policies and estimating their value from data with randomized treatment, our approach is very similar to \cite{Hitsch2018-bw}, which also provides a comparison to targeting based on purely predictive ``scoring'' models.

 We build upon a growing literature that combines causal estimation with prediction techniques from machine learning \citep{Mullainathan2017-qw,Athey2019-zc} and discusses the application of machine learning to policy problems \citep{Kleinberg2015-ix}.
-Methods for estimating heterogeneous treatment effects using machine learning have been proposed in, among others, \cite{imai2013estimating, Athey2016-zi, Wager2018-pe, Athey2019-grf, kunzel2019metalearners, nie2021learning}. \cite{Chernozhukov2019-ti} discusses the analysis of heterogeneous treatment effects with arbitrary machine-learning estimators and suggests diagnostic tools, while \cite{yadlowsky2021evaluating} proposes metrics for assessing the benefits to targeting similar to those applied in this article. \cite{athey2021policy} and \cite{zhou2023offline} analyze efficient estimation of targeted policies with constraints on the policy class. \citet{Hitsch2018-bw, Knaus597, yang2020targeting}, among others, carry out empirical studies analyzing targeted policies derived using machine learning methods. \cite{zhang2022coarse} proposes a two-step procedure involving treatment-effect estimation and discretization in order to decide which treatments to offer to which individuals.
+Methods for estimating heterogeneous treatment effects using machine learning have been proposed in, among others, \cite{imai2013estimating, Athey2016-zi, Wager2018-pe, Athey2019-grf, kunzel2019metalearners, nie2021learning}. \cite{Chernozhukov2019-ti} discusses the analysis of heterogeneous treatment effects with arbitrary machine-learning estimators and suggests diagnostic tools.
+Diverse literature across econometrics, statistics, computer science, operations, and marketing have been studying the optimal targeting of policies, including \cite{zhao2012estimating,swaminathan2015batch,kitagawa2018should}. \cite{yadlowsky2021evaluating} proposes metrics for assessing the benefits of targeting similar to those applied in this article. \cite{athey2021policy} and \cite{zhou2023offline} analyze efficient estimation of targeted policies with constraints on the policy class. \citet{Hitsch2018-bw, Knaus597, yang2020targeting}, among others, carry out empirical studies analyzing targeted policies derived using machine learning methods. \cite{zhang2022coarse} proposes a two-step procedure involving treatment-effect estimation and discretization to decide which treatments to offer to whom.